Facts v Myths

 Jesus calls us to stand up for the most vulnerable and work toward a more equal world.
 He calls on us to pay our fair share.

-The Bible tells us that God wants us to have abundant life, so if you’re not doing well, then you must be not right with God.
+The Bible tells us God wants us to have abundant life, so if you’re not doing well, then you must be not right with God.
 The popular Prosperity Gospel preaches health and wealth are the will of God.
 Because people should be self-sufficient and independent, charity should be moved to private religious institutions so we can cut the social safety net and shrink government.

 RACE

 Jesus lived in a society of many races and embraced and died for all of them.
 Standing up for the most vulnerable requires us to understand the subtleties of systemic racism that have long-denied non-whites equal access to American institutions—like home ownership, education, and healthcare.
 Like the economy, racism is also a tool for those in power to isolate and divide us; then convince us to vote against our own best interests.
-To pursue equality, we can start in our own communities.
-That’s what Jesus did.
-[Acts 2, Revelation 7:9, Luke 10:25-37]

 GUNS